Johni0702/mumble-web/README.md

 server, websockify must be set up (preferably on the same machine that the Mumble server is running on).

-You can install websockify via `npm install -g websockify` or via your package manager `apt install websockify`.
+You can install websockify via your package manager `apt install websockify` or manually from the [websockify GitHub page].
+Note that while some versions might function better than others, the python version generally seems to be the best.

 There are two basic ways you can use websockify with mumble-web:
 - Standalone, use websockify for both, websockets and serving static files